EU says any peace plan must consult Ukraine, Europe, doubts Russian intent

 “There’s a war mafia, a corrupt system working in Ukraine, and then the European Commission president … instead of stopping the payments and demanding for immediate financial clearance, she wants to send another 100 billion to Ukraine.
 That is insane,” Szijjarto said.

-Hungary’s right-wing populist leader Victor Orban, who counts Russian President Vladimir Putin as an ally, has been blocking Ukraine’s EU bid, received an exemption on Russian energy sanctions from Trump and a “financial shield” to safeguard its economy in recent weeks.
+Hungary’s right-wing populist leader Victor Orban, who counts Russian Putin as an ally, has been blocking Ukraine’s EU bid, received an exemption on Russian energy sanctions from Trump and a “financial shield” to safeguard its economy in recent weeks.

 “The time is not on the side of Ukraine.
 It is an illusion to say that the time is on the side of Ukraine,” Szijjarto said, adding that he would support Trump’s peace initiatives.